DCC-EX/dcc-ex.github.io/docs/reference/hardware/microcontrollers/wifi-mega.rst

 **Unplug the Mega.**

-For more detail on how to install the correct CH340 drivers for your OS, you can see this `SparkFun Tutorial <https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all>`_
+For more detail on how to install the correct CH340 drivers for your OS, you can see this `SparkFun Tutorial <https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all>`_ |EXTERNAL-LINK|

 b.
 Download and install the flash download tool
 -----------------------------------------------